krixon/rules/README.md

 `SpecificationGenerator`s with higher priority are invoked first.

+The library provides some [built-in specifications and corresponding generators](./docs/specifications.md) which can be used if desired.
+These are also easy to extend with custom logic.

 ## Negating comparisons

 `ComparisonNode` does not expose negated comparisons like `does not equal` and `does not match`.
 However this is